Mitsubishi UFJ pledges net zero emissions in finance portfolio by 2050

-The bank will also join the United Nations’ Net-Zero Banking Alliance and be the first Japanese lender to do so, it said in a statement.
+The bank will also be the first Japanese lender to join the United Nations’ Net-Zero Banking Alliance, it said in a statement.

 “In order to lead the way to solutions for climate change, one of the most serious issues facing the world, we will further expand support for customers’ efforts towards decarbonisation,” the statement said.